If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 It builds nests from paper-like materials and hangs them from a branch or twig.

-This wasp species are most active during the day and is sometimes considered beneficial because they consume pests like caterpillars.
+This wasp species is most active during the day and is sometimes considered beneficial because it consumes pests like caterpillars.

-They can be defensive when their nests are disturbed, so it’s best to stay away from their nests if possible.
+They can be defensive when their nests are disturbed, so it’s best to avoid them if possible.

 26. Double-Banded Scoliid Wasp